-Rare and influential regional map of the American South and Mexico, featured in Ruscelli’s edition of Ptolemy’s Geographia.
-This is an example of the first state of the map.
+Nice example of this influential regional map of the American South and Mexico, featured in Ruscelli’s edition of Ptolemy’s Geographia.

 Girolamo Ruscelli’s map of New Spain is based on Giacomo Gastaldi’s 1548 map; the Ruscelli is an enlarged version.
 The only major revision is that the Yucatan Peninsula is not portrayed as an island as it was on the Gastaldi.
 The map remained the best and most influential representation of the region until Wylief’s maps of 1597 and it is the second earliest obtainable map of the area.